MarioCruz/PoemOMatic/README.md

 Add new poems into the /PoemOMatic/PoemJson/ with a .json extension.
    You may want to valdidate your JSON files using a vilidator before uploading i.e. https://jsonformatter.curiousconcept.com

+2024 upgrade the Pi2 to Pi Zero W 2, Save space and We can add a Bigger SD card fro more poems.

  ##### Things to make better
   TBD, fixed all the old things in this area.